VishnuPratapGit/PostPalace/README.md

 # PostPalace

-PostPalace is a website for post idas.
+PostPalace is a website for post ideas.

 - [website](https://postpalace.netlify.app/)